jeff34442/Ramp/README.md

 ### 3. Column Name Syntax In Insert
 Bug: Column names were enclosed in double quotes in insert, which is unnecessary.
 Correction: Double quotes around column names were removed.

+## Solution:

+### Key Notes:
+1. As the transaction_time column in the transactions table is of datatype "TIMESTAMP", it can be observed that there are multiple entries per day.
+If the data is not grouped by day, the rolling average calculation will result in multiple row outputs for 01/31/2021.
+In the solution, the transaction_time is converted to a date and the total transaction amount per day is calculated.
+This aggregation is stored within "transaction_convert".
+2. The transaction_convert aggregation is then used to calculate the rolling average over the values from the preceding days.
+3. Finally filter the aggregation "rolling_avg" to 01/31/2021 to get the desired output.